 Marshall was founded in 1797 as Salem, and later changed to Marshall.
 It is surrounded by horse country, wineries, farms and fine estates.
 This is a small rural town with a peaceful setting and relaxing atmosphere.
 Marshall has been considered a great place for writers, actors, politicians and other well-known people to live quietly.

 With over 25 beautiful wineries nearby and lots of established local farms, Marshall is also home to the oldest operating Ford dealership in the U.S. Along Main Street and throughout town, you'll find some locally owned businesses such as Field & Main, Marshall Diner, Red Truck Bakery, The Whole Ox, Gentle Harvest, Old Salem Cafe and Cordial Coffee Co.
-Start shopping for Marshall, VA real estate for sale.

 Sign up to have new listings in Marshall, Virginia sent directly to your inbox.